PhD Candidate in Mathematics Education

 About the position

-From 1st May 2022, we have a vacancy for a PhD candidate in mathematics education at the Department of Teacher Education.
-The appointment is four years with one year teaching duties within the Mathematics Section.
+We have a vacancy for a PhD candidate in mathematics education at the Department of Teacher Education.

 Duties of the position

-The PhD position provides an exciting opportunity to gain broad experience and expertise working on the COTPIME, collaborating with teachers and international researchers.
+The PhD position provides an exciting opportunity to gain broad experience and expertise working on task design in mathematics, collaborating with mathematics teachers, lecturers, mathematics educators and international researchers.
 The main duties are:

-- Collaborate with others, co-authoring research papers etc.
+- Collaborate with others and co-authoring research papers;

-- Disseminate project findings at national/international key conferences.
+- Disseminate project findings at national/international key conferences; and

 - Complete a PhD thesis, preferably based on referred articles published in the key journals.